joel-beck/dotfiles/README.md

 ## Setup a new MacBook

+1. Be **very** careful to set the User Name for the Device Account and the Home directory correctly!
+    The default name is `firstnamelastname` (e.g. `joelbeck`) instead of only the firstname (e.g. `joel`) which is often preferred.

+    If the name is set incorrectly, it can be changed by [creating a new administrator account](https://support.apple.com/en-us/HT201548) on this device, renaming the main account from the new admin account and finally deleting the new admin account again.

 1. Open Safari, navigate to [GitHub](https://github.com) and authenticate.

+2. [Create a new GitHub Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token) for the new device.

 2. Open the built-in Terminal App and clone the dotfiles repository from GitHub to the home directory: